alshedivat/al-folio/_posts/2024-03-09-the-m-score.md

   - name: Other Typography?
 ---

-A few days ago, I was browsing throw my numerous streaming services looking for a new show to start. `The Blacklist` peaked my interest, as I had seen pop up before and never really gave it a shot.
+A few days ago, I was browsing through my numerous streaming services looking for a new show to start. `The Blacklist` peaked my interest, as I had seen it pop up before and never really gave it a shot.
 But 10 seasons, now that's a commitment.
 Not wanting to jump into it right away, I went to see what Reddit had to say.
-It seemed the consensus was that the show started out well, but just was not worth finishing, as the writing declined in quality.
+It seemed the consensus was that the show started out well, but due to the decline in writing quality was not worth finishing.
 Others suggested that `Person of Interest` would be a better watch.

 An idea began forming in my mind: What if I could use individual episode ratings to get a better picture of how a show performs over time?
 IMDB had just the data that I needed, but it turns out they don't like handing out API access for personal use.
 They did however, send me an email pointing me to their [free data set](https://datasets.imdbws.com/), which allowed me to download the needed data in `tsv` format.
 How neat.
 With a simple python conversion to `csv` I was easily able to import the data sets into my local MySQL database using `DBeaver`.

 _Using the csv files was actually sufficient as first to get charts going with `Matplotlib`, but sql became much more efficient later when aggregating._

+If you are interesting in playing around with this data yourself, you can [follow these steps](https://github.com/romainiac/imdb-linear-regression)

 ## Plotting the Data

-If you are interesting in playing around with this data yourself, you can [follow these steps](https://github.com/romainiac/imdb-linear-regression)

 Using the episode ratings, I plotted my first chart.